 An expat’s Danish Christmas experience: “Such an important family event”

-Bettina Schmidbauer is German – married to a Dane, and after living in Copenhagen for two years with her family, she now lives in Brussels.
-We met her to talk about her experiences with the Danish Christmas and her family’s Christmas traditions.
+Bettina Schmidbauer is German and married to a Dane.
+In this interview she shares her experiences with the Danish Christmas and her family’s Christmas traditions.

 By Bente D.Knudsen Pictures:Private

 What struck you most when you experienced your first Danish Christmas?

 That the Danes start talking intensively about Christmas from November.
 The radio is full of talk of Christmas, the streets are decorated, and well, it just seems everywhere.

 There is also a lot of talk of Christmas lunches that traditionally are organised by companies for their employees.
 This is when you wonder why you never have occasion to go too – because spouses are rarely invited to these lunches.
 Actually, they are likely to extend to heavy parties!

 So maybe it is time to organise your own Christmas lunch with your friends who suffer the same exclusion.

 Which traditions are the most different from your own German childhood Christmas’s?

 The most different is the dancing around the Christmas tree – such a nice tradition in Denmark.